Green Ward Competition

 What is the Green Ward Competition?

-The Green Ward Competition an award-winning, tried & tested leadership and engagement programme for healthcare organisations to transform their services by cutting carbon, improving patient care & staff experience and saving money.
+The Green Ward Competition an award-winning, tried & tested leadership and engagement programme to transform healthcare by cutting carbon, improving patient care & staff experience and saving money.

-CSH facilitators (all of whom are both healthcare professionals and sustainability consultants) work directly with ward and unit teams to develop, run and measure their sustainability projects.
+CSH facilitators (all of whom are both healthcare professionals and sustainability consultants) work directly with participating teams to develop, run and measure their sustainability projects.
 A quality improvement approach, especially devised to include an environmental element, is used as a method of change.
 CSH work with Trusts to spread projects locally and nationally, drawing on our strong clinical and sustainability networks.

 Engaging people, Stimulating great ideas, Catalysing real changes.